How to Configure DHCP Relay Agent on Cisco Routers

 Configuring RIP routing

-The following table lists all necessary commands to configure RIP routing on a router.
+Use the following commands to configure RIP routing on a router.

 Command Description (Used for)